NATO procurement: a guide for Finnish companies

 National defense budgets account for the vast majority of NATO spending.
 European NATO members and Canada spent approximately $323 billion in 2021, while the United States spent $726 billion.
 NATO member states have committed to the 2% of GDP defense spending target and to allocating at least 20% of defense expenditures to major equipment procurement and R&D. The NATO Defence Planning Process (NDPP) coordinates national defense plans and identifies needed capabilities.

 Member states can also pool resources for multinational joint procurements — for example, eight NATO countries jointly procured multirole naval vessels.
 A NATO agency typically acts as administrator.
-These multinational programs can offer SMEs opportunities to participate as consortium members or subcontractors, with the balancing criteria providing additional leverage for companies from newer or underrepresented member states like Finland.
+These multinational programs can offer SMEs opportunities to participate as consortium members or subcontractors.
+As a newer member state with a still-small share of NATO procurement, Finland's companies can find a genuine opening here — through active participation rather than any guaranteed preference.

 4Procurement procedures and rules